zjzshyq/zjzshyq.github.io/USL_final_paper.md

  }
 ```
 <br>In each cluster, we imply the apriori for the recommend list which contains top 10 items.
-As the flow chart at the beginning of this chapter, users from interface will check which cluster
+As the flow chart at the beginning of this sector, users from interface will check which cluster
 he is most similar with, and then get recommend list of this cluster.
 When he clicks some item having
 the association rules, the system can continually push the item recommend.
 ```python